BornPaster/glyphix/README.md

 ### Features
 * Swapping Usernames At Lightning Speed.
 * Multi-Account Support
-* Create configurations for easy use and templates.
+* Create Configurations For Easy Use And Templates.
 * Counter-Snipe Prevention.

 ---------------------------------------